 What are the problems in South Sudan today?

 Conflict is the main reason behind the current crisis, including increased levels of hunger.
-Armed opposition groups are fighting government troops in several states.

 Is there famine in South Sudan?